littlektframework/littlektframework.github.io/_docs/scene-graph/nodes.md

 ### ViewportCanvasLayer

 A `ViewportCanvasLayer` is a `CanvasLayer` node that handles updating the viewport and uses it to render its children.
-Due note, that the DSL method to create a _ViewportCanvasLayer_ is called `viewport`!
+Do note, that the DSL method to create a _ViewportCanvasLayer_ is called `viewport`!

 ```kotlin
 val scene = sceneGraph(context) {